Compared with science-fiction results, does this device really spray-on skin or is it snake oil?

 Adult stem cells have been identified in many organs and tissues, including brain, bone marrow, peripheral blood, blood vessels, skeletal muscle, skin, teeth, heart, gut, liver, ovarian epithelium, and testis.
 They are thought to reside in a specific area of each tissue (called a “stem cell niche”).

 📰 February 15, 2018 08:30 – RenovaCare, Inc., (RCAR), announced positive outcomes from its pre-submission meeting with the United States Food and Drug Administration (FDA) regarding the RenovaCare SkinGun™ and CellMist™ System for isolating and spraying a patient’s own stem cells onto burns and wounds for rapid self-healing. —BusinessWire

-The skin cell gun, also known as the skin gun or SkinGun, along with related cell isolation methodologies, were acquired by RenovaCare, Inc. in 2013.
+The skin cell gun, now known as the SkinGun, along with related cell isolation methodologies, were acquired by RenovaCare, Inc. in 2013.
 The company continues to develop the technology and treatment protocol for commercial distribution, under the brand names SkinGun and CellMist System respectively.

 To support the writing of useful articles about dermatology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
 Visible content is optimized for device size.

 The National Geographic piece first aired Monday, February 2011.
 This article was originally published on ClinicalPosters February 4, 2011.
 Reference links were updated in 2020.